Strategic research areas

 Areas coordinated by KTH

-Managing large amounts of data and using high-performance computers for simulations and calculations is today an integral part of scientific research.
-SeRC provides support to existing and new e-science communities, enabling them to reach scientific breakthroughs in Sweden.
+Today, managing large amounts of data and using high-performance computers for simulations and calculations is an integral part of scientific research.
+SeRC supports existing and new e-science communities, enabling them to reach scientific breakthroughs in Sweden.
 Partners are Stockholm University, Karolinska Institutet, Linköping University and KTH.

-ICT-TNG: Information and Communication Technology, The Next Generation
+Information and Communication Technology the Next Generation (ICT-TNG), Digital Futures

 Area: IT and mobile communication technology